 I. Receiver Architecture

 We first propose a receiver architecture that consists of an RTL SDR to simplify wireless communication and improve the cost effectiveness of this project.
 The receiver architecture is outlined in Figure 1.
 Note that this now includes 4 antennas to complete Watson-Watt Angle of Arrival (AoA) measurements.
-Als note the decided clock board with highly stable (0.1 ppm) TCXO.
+Also note the decided clock board with highly stable (0.1 ppm) TCXO.
 This board must also have the power to drive multiple SDRs.

 Figure 1: Receiver Architecture [1]